inaka/sumo_db/README.md

 > **Note:** For more information check this link [Configuration Files](http://docs.basho.com/riak/latest/ops/advanced/configs/configuration-files).

 First parameter to change is the default **Riak** backend from **Bitcask** to **LevelDB**.
-This change also eblables to use [Riak Secondary Indexes](http://docs.basho.com/riak/latest/ops/advanced/configs/secondary-index/).
+This change also enables the use of [Riak Secondary Indexes](http://docs.basho.com/riak/latest/ops/advanced/configs/secondary-index/).

     storage_backend = leveldb